univalence/spark-tools/site/README.md

 # Local setup

-You will need to install Jekyll, which a ruby framework that you can get by using `gem` (the Ruby dependency manager).
+You will need to install Jekyll, which is a ruby framework that you can get by using `gem` (the Ruby dependency manager).
 To do so, you first need to install Ruby.
 On OSX platform, the default Ruby with download on incompatible version